supsa-ak/flask-ecommerce-site-by-sak/README.md

 Setup Project in Production Server (LocalHost) Steps

-Just follow this steps No need to Worry
+Just copy-paste this steps No need to Worry